nikkijuk/flutter-playground/flutter-magento/README.md

 Docker compose was already installed as part of Docker Desktop for Mac.
 - https://www.docker.com/products/docker-desktop

-Recipe starts from point when whole repository has been fetched with git client to local workspace.
+Whole repository needs to be fetched with git client to local workspace.
 I used IntelliJ Idea to get sources, but Android Studio would go as well.

-I used Ideas Terminal Tab to type in exactly these commands.
+I used Ideas Terminal Tab to type in exactly these commands at root directory of sources.

     $ docker-compose up -d # builds images and starts them